The Academy is currently OPEN to all students.

-Please continue to report any concerns about our students as normal during this time; it is important, now more than ever, to look out for each other.
+Please continue to report any concerns about our students as normal.

 Students can email BeBrave if they’re feeling anxious or have concerns, or they can access confidential advice and support from a Sandwell Nurse by sending a text message to 07480 635486.

 The Home Office have published this essential resource providing guidance on keeping your child safe from a range of online harms here.